MicrosoftDocs/azure-media-services/media-services/latest/drm-test-system-concept.md

 # Create a test content protection system

-This article shows you how to create a content protection system for testing digital rights management (DRM).
+This article is an overview of creating a content protection system for testing digital rights management (DRM).

 ## Main components of a content protection system